PurpleBooth/purplebooth-co-uk-v2/content/about/me.md

 I'm a software developer working at [Armakuni](http://armakuni.com/).

-I write code, am in interested in Agile, Lean, DevOps and Infrastructure.
+I write code, am interested in Agile, Lean, DevOps and Infrastructure.
 I am also quite tall, and have curly hair.

 # Contact